 In New Jersey, Leaving the Scene of an Accident offenses can be considered traffic violations or criminal charges, depending on the circumstances of the specific case.
-Criminal charges for Leaving the Scene of an Accident are governed under N.J.S.A.
-2C:12-1.1:
+Criminal charges for Leaving the Scene of an Accident are governed by N.J.S.A.
+2C:12-1.1, “Knowingly Leaving the Scene of a Motor Vehicle Accident Resulting in Serious Bodily Injury.”
+It is important to note that a third degree charge for N.J.S.A.
+2C:12-1.1 applies if the accident results in SERIOUS bodily injury.

 A motor vehicle operator who knows he is involved in an accident and knowingly leaves the scene of that accident under circumstances that violate the provisions of N.J.S.A.
 39:4-129 shall be guilty of a crime of the third degree if the accident results in serious bodily injury to another person.
 The presumption of non-imprisonment set forth in N.J.S.A.
 2C:44-1 shall not apply to persons convicted under the provisions of this section.